agilenowdev/openapi-dev/Agile.Now.Runtime/csharp/docs/UsersApi.md

 <a id="patchuserdepartments"></a>
 # **PatchUserDepartments**
-> Department PatchUserDepartments (string id, DepartmentsData departmentsData, string name = null, string deleteNotExists = null)
+> Departments PatchUserDepartments (string id, DepartmentsData departmentsData, string name = null, string deleteNotExists = null)

 Use the `DepartmentsData` object resource to insert or update (Upsert) a list of `DepartmentData` using `Id, UserId.Email, UserId.Username` field(s) value.